aiwithqasim/datascience-python/README.md

 - <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2005%20Introduction%20to%20data%20visualization%20with%20matplotlib/class3_quantitative%20comparisons.ipynb">Notebook: <em>Quantitative comparisons and statistical visualizations</em></a>
 - <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2005%20Introduction%20to%20data%20visualization%20with%20matplotlib/class4_prepare%20for%20share.ipynb">Notebook: <em>Sharing visualizations with others</em></a>

+## class 06 Introduction to seaborn
+Seaborn is a powerful Python library that makes it easy to create informative and attractive visualizations.
+These seabornn Notebooks provides an introduction to Seaborn and teaches you how to visualize your data using plots such as scatter plots, box plots, and bar plots.
+You’ll do this while exploring survey responses about student hobbies and the factors that are associated with academic success.
+You’ll also learn about some of Seaborn’s advantages as a statistical visualization tool, such as how it automatically calculates confidence intervals.
+By the end of the notebooks, you will be able to use Seaborn in a variety of situations to explore your data and effectively communicate the results of your data analyses to others.
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2006%20Introduction%20to%20data%20visualization%20with%20seaborn/class1%20Introduction%20to%20seabron.ipynb">Notebook: <em>Introduction to Seaborn</em></a>
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2006%20Introduction%20to%20data%20visualization%20with%20seaborn/class2%20Visualizing%20Two%20Quantitative%20Variables.ipynb">Notebook: <em>Visualizing Two Quantitative Variables</em></a>
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2006%20Introduction%20to%20data%20visualization%20with%20seaborn/class3%20Visualizing%20a%20Categorical%20and%20a%20Quantitative%20Variable.ipynb">Notebook: <em>Visualizing a Categorical and a Quantitative Variable</em></a>
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2006%20Introduction%20to%20data%20visualization%20with%20seaborn/class4%20Customizing%20Seaborn%20Plots.ipynb">Notebook: <em>Customizing Seaborn Plots</em></a>

 <!--
 - <a href= "">Notebook: <em></em></a>